14 Rare Anthurium Plants with Names and Pictures

 Queen Anthurium and its relatives Anthurium brownii and Anthurium metallicum are some of the best large-leafed Anthurium plants for the large spaces.

-Anthurium warocqueanum blossoms in bright indirect light, average warmth of 18-280C, humidity of 60-80% and moist, fertile, well-drained, aroids potting soil coupled with monthly feeding during the growing period.
+Anthurium warocqueanum blossoms in bright indirect light, average warmth of 18-280C, humidity of 60-80% and moist, fertile, well-drained potting soil coupled with monthly feeding in spring and summer.

 3. Anthurium clarinervium (Velvet Cardboard Anthurium)